apache/druid/docs/querying/query-from-deep-storage.md

 Keep the following in mind when working with load rules to control what exists only in deep storage:

 - At least one of the segments in a datasource must be loaded onto a Historical process so that Druid can plan the query.
 The segment on the Historical process can be any segment from the datasource.
 It does not need to be a specific segment.
+One way to verify that a datasource has at least one segment on a Historical process is if it's visible in the Druid console.
 - The actual number of replicas may differ from the replication factor temporarily as Druid processes your load rules.

 ## Run a query from deep storage